Possum (film): Plot

-In a period of distress, Phillip enters the school and requests that he be allowed to speak to his old form teacher, Mr. Grant.
+In a period of distress, Philip enters the school and requests to speak to his old form teacher, Mr. Grant.
 He tells the secretary that Mr. Grant "knew all about what had happened" and promised to go to the police with him.
-The confused secretary has him wait outside, but Phillip overhears her speaking with the principal about calling the police and he flees.
-As he runs, he finds himself chased by Possum, until he is seemingly overwhelmed by it, and passes out.
+The confused secretary has him wait outside, but Philip overhears her speaking with the headmaster about calling the police and he flees.
+As he runs, Philip finds himself chased by Possum, until he is seemingly overwhelmed by it, and passes out.
 Awakening, he returns home to find Maurice gone, but now has horrifying visions of becoming Possum himself.

-Philip enters the closed room, which is revealed to be badly charred from a house fire.
-As he examines curious items within, he is suddenly attacked by a masked man in the shadows.
-The man removes his mask and reveals he is Maurice.
-He lewdly taunts Phillip about the deaths of his parents in the fire, leaving him orphaned and in his care, whereupon he beat and sexually abused him throughout his childhood.
-He muses about how Phillip always knew Maurice was the masked man who assaulted him back then, but that he still never told anyone.
-As Maurice overpowers a sobbing and mentally-regressed Phillip by beating and molesting him, Phillip hears a whimper from a locked chest in the corner.
+Philip enters the closed room, which is revealed to be badly charred from the fire.
+As he examines the items within, he is attacked by a masked man, who reveals himself to be Maurice.
+He lewdly taunts Philip about the deaths of his parents, which left him orphaned and in Maurice's care.
+He muses about how Philip always knew Maurice was the masked man who physically and sexually abused him throughout his childhood, but still never told anyone.

+Maurice gleefully beats and molests a sobbing and mentally-regressed Philip.
+Suddenly, Philip hears a whimper from a locked chest in the corner.
 He overpowers Maurice and breaks his neck.
-Phillip unlocks the chest, and a terrified Michael scrambles away from inside it.
-Sitting outside his house, Phillip stares blankly ahead, with Possum's dismembered head in his lap.
+Philip unlocks the chest, releasing a terrified Michael who scrambles away.

+Sitting outside his house, Philip stares blankly ahead, with Possum's severed head in his lap.